Stochastic Robustness Interval for Motion Planning with Signal Temporal Logic: Abstract

 \section{Abstract}

 In this work, we present a novel robustness measure for continuous-time stochastic trajectories with respect to Signal Temporal Logic (STL) specifications.
 We show the soundness of the measure and develop a monitor for reasoning about partial trajectories.
 Using this monitor, we introduce an STL sampling-based motion planning algorithm for robots under uncertainty.
 Given a minimum robustness requirement, this algorithm finds satisfying motion plans; alternatively, the algorithm also optimizes for the measure.
-We prove probabilistic completeness and asymptotic optimality, and demonstrate the effectiveness of our approach on several case studies.
+We prove probabilistic completeness and asymptotic optimality of the motion planner with respect to the measure, and demonstrate the effectiveness of our approach on several case studies.